 Washing your clothes:

-Hotel service will wash your clothes for you.
+Hotel service or the B&B will wash your clothes for you.
 Be advised, it’s expensive, but quick if it doesn’t rain.
 No Laundromats.
 Or you can do your own laundry.
 Please do not let the hotel towels fall into your suitcase.
 This will hold up the entire delegation until they are accounted for.

 If you are invited to someone’s home it is polite to bring a gift.
 A bottle of wine or rum is fine (There isn’t much else to buy).
 If you want to bring something from home a nice soap or similar will do.
 If you expect to meet and get to know artists they are always in need of tubes of acrylic paint and brushes.

 PLEASE, DO NOT HAND OUT PENCILS OR ANYTHING ELSE TO CHILDREN ON THE STREETS.
 This may be gratifying to you in the short-term, but it will have devastating long-range consequences on the population if the relationship between visitors and the locals becomes one of begging.
 Our donations will be channeled in such a way that they get to those who need them.
 Tipping is acceptable and a real necessity to the existence of the workers.
 10% is good.